The Opacity of Backbones: Related Work

 \section{Related Work}

-Our results can be viewed as part of a line of work that is so underpopulated as to barely merit being called a line of work, at least regarding its connections to AI\@.
-The true inspiration for this work was a paper of Alan Demers and Allan Borodin \shortcite{bor-dem:t:selfreducibility} from the 1970s that never appeared in any form other than as a technical report.
-Though quite technical, that paper in effect showed sufficient conditions for creating simple sets of satisfiable formulas such that it was unclear why they were satisfiable.
+Our results can be viewed as part of a line of work that though interesting is, unfortunately, so underpopulated as to barely merit being called a line of work.
+The true inspiration for this work was an insightful structural complexity theory paper of Alan Demers and Allan Borodin \shortcite{bor-dem:t:selfreducibility} from the 1970s, which never appeared in any form other than as a technical report.
+Their paper in effect showed sufficient conditions for creating simple sets of satisfiable formulas such that it was unclear why they were satisfiable.

-Even in the theoretical computer science world, where Borodin and Demers's work is set, the work has been very rarely used.
-In particular, it has been used to get characterizations regarding unambiguous computation~\cite{har-hem:j:up}, and Rothe and his collaborators have used it in various contexts to study the complexity of certificates~\cite{hem-rot-wec:j:hard-certificates,rot:thesis-habilitation:certificates}, see also Fenner et al.~\shortcite{fen-for-nai-rog:j:inverse} and Valiant~\shortcite{val:j:checking}.